Last Updated on 7 September, 2021 by Samuelsson

-The Donchian channel is a technical trading indicator invented by Richard Donchian, mainly for trend-following purposes.
+The Original Donchian channel is a technical trading indicator invented by Richard Donchian, mainly for trend-following purposes.
 The Donchian channel indicator plots an upper band, which is the n-bar high, a lower band which is the n-bar low, and a middle band that’s the average of the two.
+The preferred and best Donchian channel setting according to many traders is 20.
 Many traders regard a breakout above the upper band or below the lower band as a signal worth acting on.

 In this complete guide to Donchian channels, you’ll learn everything you need to know about the indicator.